 There really is not any training or educational requirement for this position.
 An airline baggage service agent is an entry level position and most airports will only require a H.S.
 Diploma or GED.
 Being able to be sympathetic and helpful to passengers who have lost their belongings will certainly be a valuable asset for this position.

 You will most likely need to have a valid driver’s license since you may have to drive the luggage carts around.
 Having a good driving record will also help.
 You will also have to pass drug tests, and background checks to meet the demands of the TSA – which will go back at least 10 years.
 Expect to work flexible schedules on weekends and holidays.
 For some airport baggage jobs, you may need to be bilingual.

 Benefits and Salary

 Airline baggage service agents get to enjoy many of the excellent benefits that other airline members enjoy, but it will depend on the size of the airport.
 Some airlines may even offer flight privileges with the job.
-The salary for this position will usually be in the range of $8 to $11 per hour, but possibly higher if you are experienced.
+The salary for this position will usually be in the range of minimum wage (varies by state) to $14 per hour, but possibly higher if you are experienced.

 - Every airport needs baggage service agents to load and unload baggage.

 - There are only a couple of requirements to become a baggage handler.